How Buyer Personas Can Help You Convert Customers During the Holidays

 It’s not uncommon for Rob to miss the free shipping cutoff dates that most online retailers put in place.
 To get his holiday gifts in time and to avoid disappointing his parents, he typically ends up choosing an expedited shipping option.

-He’s a young, single urbanite who usually makes purchases on his phone while he’s commuting on the subway to work or during downtime while he’s at work.
+He’s a young, single urbanite who usually makes purchases on his phone while he’s on the subway to work or during downtime while he’s working.

-Rob’s a procrastinator like many people—nearly 134 million people plan to shop the last Saturday before Christmas, according to the NRF.
+Rob’s a procrastinator like many people—last year, nearly 134 million people planned to shop the last Saturday before Christmas, according to the NRF.
 Capture his attention with emails that convey a sense of urgency in the subject line.

 15% off + free shipping ends tomorrow!